alcarney/blog/content/blog/click-drag-vanilla-js.md

   </figcaption>
 </figure>
 <script type="text/javascript" src="./js/click-drag-client.js"></script>

+> **Important:**
+>
+> Since the values `bbox.top` and `bbox.left` are defined relative to the user's
+> current view on the document these values are **not** constant.
+They will change
+> whenever the user alters their view of the page, this could mean actions like
+> resizing the window or scrolling.
+This is why we ask for an updated bounding box
+> while handling every event to ensure we compensate for these effects

 Once we know the position of the cursor, all that's left to do is to update the position of our `<circle>` element